AMT-2021/AMT/infra/README.md

 - If you are under GNU/Linux and using the libvirt vagrant backend (default), you can manage and attach to the server console using `virt-manager`.

+- If you are using Microsoft windows, make sure to install and properly configure VirtualBox.

 You can test your machines are up and running with the following command:
 `vagrant ssh vg-ochap-appserver`.

+> Mind that if you are using Microsoft Windows, it is strongly recommended to
+> run Vagrant on WSL.
+> We have found empirically that proper VM emulation is unusable on some
+> versions of Microsoft Windows due to licensing requirements regarding HyperV.
+> These errors are silent and can only be detecting by comparing file checksums.
+> See https://www.virtualbox.org/ticket/19695 for alternate solutions.

 ## Production deployment